 On the morning of October 18 in Hanoi, the Copyright Office of the Ministry of Culture, Sports and Tourism (MCST) organized a workshop on copyright in teaching and scientific research activities.
 The workshop took place in both live and online formats.

-Speaking at the opening of the workshop, Deputy Director of the Copyright Department (Ministry of Culture, Sports and Tourism) Pham Thi Kim Oanh affirmed that intellectual property rights in general, copyright and related rights in particular, have been playing an important role in the development of the knowledge economy and international economic integration.
+Speaking at the opening of the workshop, Deputy Director of the Copyright Office (Ministry of Culture, Sports and Tourism) Pham Thi Kim Oanh affirmed that intellectual property rights in general, copyright and related rights in particular, have been playing an important role in the development of knowledge economy and international economic integration.

 The issue of copyright and related rights protection is increasingly focused on by countries and is raised at most international economic forums.
-Effective protection of copyright and related rights in a country will encourage creative activities, create a safe investment environment to attract investors; contribute to the economic, cultural and social development of the country.
+Effective protection of copyright and related rights in the country will encourage creative activities, create a safe investment environment to attract investors; contribute to the economic, cultural and social development of the country.

 According to Ms. Pham Thi Kim Oanh, in recent years, the protection of copyright and related rights has received special attention from our Party and State.
 The State manages the protection of copyright and related rights through various management tools, of which the law is considered the most important management tool.